Eddie Gordon: BBC Radio 1: Essential Mix

+The Debut: Nicky Holloway at Ku (1995) On July 2, 1995, UK acid house pioneer Nicky Holloway stepped up to the decks at Ku (now Privilege).
+It was the very first BBC Radio 1 Ibiza broadcast.

+The Vibe: An eclectic blend of uplifting Balearic house, energetic techno, and piano house tracks.

+The Impact: It officially exported the elusive "Ibiza feeling" straight into the bedrooms of millions of UK listeners via the BBC Radio 1 Essential Mix network.

 BBC Radio 1: Millennium

 From 1998-2000 Gordon was responsible for innovating and delivering his vision of the BBC Radio 1 One World Millennium year 2000 celebration show.
 Starting with Carl Cox from Bondi Beach in Sydney, Australia, followed by: Danny Rampling in Cape Town, South Africa; Dave Pearce from Glasgow, Scotland; Pete Tong from Liverpool; Junior Vasquez from New York City.
 Cox and Gordon then took a 9 hour flight westward across the International Date Line (IDL) from Sydney at 4 am 1 January 2000, landing at 8 pm Friday 31 December 1999 in Honolulu to produce final leg of the Millennium celebration at the Kakaako Waterfront Park in Honolulu, Hawaii.
 This allowed Cox and Gordon to both open and close the broadcast.

 BBC 6 Music

 From 18 to 23 July 2011, Gordon produced and co-presented a 10-hour radio documentary A Piece of Paradise for the BBC 6 Music on the legendary Manhattan, New York nightclub Paradise Garage and its DJ Larry Levan.
 The shows were aired in one hour series Monday to Friday at midnight and a special 5-hour show on Saturday featuring a recorded live broadcast from inside the 'Garage in 1979.
 The show has been repeated by BBC 6 Music three times in entirety.